Hearts of Rescue is devoted to advocate for the homeless, hungry, and under-represented members of our society

 and your night will become like the noonday.

-Hunger and homelessness isn't seasonal, which is why our year-round gifts of charity gets so much attention.
+Hunger and homelessness isn't seasonal, which is why our year-round charity is critical.
 Devote a Saturday to support the cause and see first-hand the people we help.
-We're excited to have you join the team!
+We're excited to have you join the mission!

 Setting up to provide showers to the homeless community.

-Your gift of $25 will provide a shower, change of clothes and hygiene items for (1) person
+Your gift of $25 will provide a shower, change of clothes and hygiene kit for (1) person

 The issue of homeless people throughout USA, and in particular Houston, is an enormous problem.